functionalafrica/content/lindyhop.md

-Alternatively, and more tangibly, the longer a particular technology has existed, the more people, organizations, services, commerce, investment and mindshare will have come to depend upon it, and the harder it becomes for those interactions to be _undone_ in order for the technology to disappear.
+Alternatively, and more tangibly, the longer a particular technology has existed, the more people, organizations, services, commerce, investment and mindshare will have come to depend upon it, and the harder it becomes for those interactions to be *undone* in order for the technology to disappear.
 And so it doesn't; not so easily, at least.
 > Alternativement, et de manière plus tangible, plus une technologie particulière existe depuis longtemps, plus
 > les personnes, les organisations, les services, le commerce, les investissements et la part d'esprit en
-> dépendront, et plus il deviendra difficile pour ces interactions d'être annulées pour que le la technologie à
+> dépendront, et plus il deviendra difficile pour ces interactions d'être *annulées* pour que le la technologie à
 > disparaître.
 Et donc ce n’est pas le cas; pas si facilement, du moins.

 ### Lindy Hopping
-> ### Le hop Lindy
+> ### Le "hop" Lindy

 In technology-saturated Europe and America, the Lindy Effect can hold us back.
 > Dans l'Europe et l'Amérique saturées de technologie, l'effet Lindy peut nous retenir.

-A long-established incumbent technology—be it cheques, fixed-line telephones, or a particular text editor—is much harder to _displace_ than a recent invention.
+A long-established incumbent technology—be it cheques, fixed-line telephones, or a particular text editor—is much harder to *displace* than a recent invention.
 That means that a new technology challenging an incumbent technology must work harder to beat it.
 > Une technologie établie de longue date—qu'il s'agisse de chèques, de téléphones fixes ou d'un éditeur de texte
-> particulier—est beaucoup plus difficile à déplacer qu'une invention récente.
+> particulier—est beaucoup plus difficile à *déplacer* qu'une invention récente.
 Cela signifie qu'une nouvelle
 > technologie défiant une technologie en place doit travailler plus dur pour la battre.

 But new inventions are arriving and competing for adoption in their space all the time.
 And for the most part, the rich world is the target market for that competition.
 While more products are brought to market first in Europe and America.
-And despite the innovation, most of those products are short-lived, not so much because of _contemporary_ competition, but because of _established_ competition.
+And despite the innovation, most of those products are short-lived, not so much because of *contemporary* competition, but because of *established* competition.
 > Mais de nouvelles inventions arrivent et se disputent constamment l'adoption dans leur espace.
 Et pour la
 > plupart, le monde riche est le marché cible de cette concurrence.
 Alors que plus de produits sont mis sur le
 > marché d'abord en Europe et en Amérique.
 Et malgré l'innovation, la plupart de ces produits sont de courte
-> durée, non pas tant à cause de la concurrence contemporaine, mais à cause de la concurrence établie.
+> durée, non pas tant à cause de la concurrence *contemporaine*, mais à cause de la concurrence *établie*.

 Many technologies never became widespread in Africa because theirs proponents always thought first about the rich world as their target market.
 But many technologies never become widespread in the rich world because they